Developing an Artificial General Intelligence

 We need a more flexible connectome or network connection structure to train spiking neural networks.
 While DNNs only allow ‘neurons’ to connect to the next layer, connections in the visual cortex can go forward many layers, and even backwards, to form feedback loops.
 When two SNNs with complementary function and opposite signal direction are organized into a feedback loop like this, Hebbian learning now helps train them to become an autoencoder, that is able to encode spatial-temporal inputs such as video, sound or other sensors, and reduce them to a compact machine representation and then decode that representation into the original input and together provide feedback to train this process.
 We called this Bidirectional Interleaved Complementary Hierarchical Neural Networks or BICHNN

-Notably, these compact representations will be clustered and organized in a multidimensional space where notions of distance correspond to our intuitive human understanding of similarity in the inputs.
-This brings the previously impossible task of clustering high-dimensional, high-memory video or speech down to the far simpler task of clustering the compact representations and using that clustering to do analysis or recommendation.
+Notably, these compact representations will be clustered and organized in a multidimensional space and subject to standard techniques like PCA and dimensionality reduction to make them tractable for clustering and other operations.
+This brings the previously impossible task of clustering high-dimensional, high-memory video or speech down to the far simpler task of clustering the compact representations and using that clustering to do analysis or recommendation on video that would be superior to what video sites like YouTube, Netflix, and others use.
 Autoencoding of video and speech have intermediate commercial applications (in addition to being a step towards AGI).
 We can also put these encoded representations into other traditional ML algorithms like predictor pipelines and deep reinforcement learning, using their compact state to make predictions, or as states to decide on control outputs for a system.

 Genetic algorithms are used to find the optimal feedback and autoencoder connectome design.
 Genetic Algorithms are made tractable for large spiking neural networks by representing these networks with a compact genome that is crossbred and mutated, then expanded through a deterministic and smoothly interpolating process to produce the full network connectomes to train and evaluate.
 Much like our biological genome that encodes the structure for billions of neurons and trillions of connections in only thousands of genes, our artificial genome specifies the layers and connection schemes between all the layers in the network in only a few KB of parameters.
 Optimal choices of parameterization and the process for expanding it to a connectome will encourage speedy convergence to global optima by directing the search toward useful structures while maintaining sufficient diversity.
 Previous methods crossbred and adjusted synaptic weights directly, limiting genetic algorithms to very small networks because the parameter space (of all synaptic weights) was too large to search for larger networks.